hubeiqiao/IELTS-Speaking-Simulator/README_EN.md

 [IELTS Speaking Simulator](https://chat.openai.com/g/g-uGueIrCsT-ielts-speaking-simulator) is a GPT based on ChatGPT.
 It accurately simulates the IELTS speaking test, choosing questions from the latest question bank.
 It assesses and refines your responses after the conversation, offering a more realistic practice than doing it solo.

 On May 30, 2024, all ChatGPT users can access GPTs for free.
 Therefore, the [IELTS Speaking Simulator](https://chat.openai.com/g/g-uGueIrCsT-ielts-speaking-simulator) GPT can also be used for free!
-To help more people understand and use this tool, here is the complete user guide and the open-source project details.

 (Currently, free users can have 16 conversations every 3 hours, which is sufficient for trial purpose.
 For full practice, consider subscribing to ChatGPT Plus.)